open-science-promoters/contibutor_manager/README.md

-# A contibutor manager:
+# like a reference managers, but for author lists:

 Using a software to manage scientific publications author list, the same way reference managers work.

-# this is an open source project, please join the team!
+# This is an open source project, please join the team!

 Team:
 - julien colomb, ideation and initiator, julien.colomb at fu-berlin.de
 - write your name here!

+# Idea

+Build a rshiny app to get author list via entering orcid and clicking through boxes.

 ## putative inputs